 Vp=Primary winding voltage

-In order to make the transformer work as a step-down transformer, the number of turns of the secondary winding must always be less than that of the primary winding of the transformer, i.e. Np > Ns.
+To make the transformer work as a step-down transformer, the number of turns of the secondary winding must always be less than that of the primary winding of the transformer, i.e. Np > Ns.

 For example, there is a step-down transformer whose secondary winding turns [Ns] is 400, primary winding turns [Np] is 8000 and input voltage [Vp] is 240V.
 Then, the voltage [Vs] on the secondary side can be calculated using the following formula: